Providing With Indoor Air Quality Services

 Chances are that if you're like most of the country, you spend a considerable amount of your time indoors.
-Whether it's at work or at home in Round Rock, TX, you'll be inside quite a bit more than many realize.
+Whether it's at work or at home in Texas and Louisiana, you'll be inside quite a bit more than many realize.
 But recent studies have shown that indoor air quality is much poorer than outdoor air is.
 In fact, the EPA's most recent research has found that indoor air an average of 2 to 5 times as many contaminants than outdoor air.
 In some cases, that number can be as much as 100 times.

 A wide range of pollutants can be found in the air of a home or office, ranging from mold to pest dander to chemicals to gases and beyond.
 These pollutants can put us at serious risk for developing major health issues.

 Your Texas and Louisiana home may not be as environmentally friendly as you suspect.
 Here are some of the common household pollutants found in homes around the country.